cskeeters/pandoc-internal-link/README.md

 ## No Section Numbering

 In Typst, cross references to headings only work when section numbering is enabled.

+    #set heading(numbering: "1.1 ")

-If the template doesn't enable section numbers, you can add this to the markdown, or the template you are using.
+If the template doesn't enable section numbers, you can add this to the Markdown, or the template you are using.

     ```{=typst}
     #let blue-underline(it) = underline[